awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-api-dashboard.md

 ## Prerequisites<a name="how-to-api-dashboard-prerequisites"></a>

 1. You must have an API created in API Gateway\.
-Follow the instructions in [Creating an API in Amazon API Gateway](how-to-create-api.md)\.
+Follow the instructions in [Creating a REST API in Amazon API Gateway](how-to-create-api.md)\.

 1. You must have the API deployed at least once\.
-Follow the instructions in [Deploying an API in Amazon API Gateway](how-to-deploy-api.md)\.
+Follow the instructions in [Deploying a REST API in Amazon API Gateway](how-to-deploy-api.md)\.

 1. To get CloudWatch metrics for individual methods, you must have CloudWatch Logs enabled for those methods in a given stage as described in [Update Stage Settings](stages.md#how-to-stage-settings)\.
 Your account will be charged for accessing method\-level logs, but not for accessing API\- or stage\-level logs\.